MyTaj-Amine/RIP-Python-Tests-/README.md

 # rip-python-server
-An implementation of the RIP protocol in Python
+An implementation of the <a href="https://github.com/UNEDLabs/rip-spec">RIP protocol</a> in Python